MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## Next steps

-*   [Get started with debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex] - A short tutorial with screen captures, using an existing, simple project.
+*   [Get started with debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex] - An introductory tutorial (with screen captures you can skim), using an existing, simple project.

-*   [Use the debugger features](../javascript/reference.md) - Examples and screen captures showing the Debugger features.
+*   [Use the debugger features](../javascript/reference.md) - Using the Debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.

-*   [Pause your code with breakpoints](../javascript/breakpoints.md) - How to set basic and advanced breakpoints in the debugger.
+*   [Pause your code with breakpoints](../javascript/breakpoints.md) - How to set basic and specialized breakpoints in the debugger.

 ## Getting in touch with the Microsoft Edge DevTools team